Rims and Tires basic information

-What Drivers Should Know About rims an tires
+What Drivers Should Know about rims and tires

-1. The Function of Tires Today’s passenger-vehicle and light-truck tires contain over 200 separate materials and are engineered to deliver a varying combination of performance benefits suited to different vehicle and driver needs.
+1. The Function of Tires Today’s passenger-vehicle and light-truck tires contain over 200 separate materials and are engineered to deliver a varying combination of performance benefits suited to a different vehicle and driver’s needs.

 The tire and rim assembly is an air chamber, which when inflated to the proper

 pressure supports the weight of the vehicle.
 It is important and perhaps surprising to note that the air pressure supports 95 percent of the weight of the vehicle and the tire just 5 percent, making inflation a critical part of a tire’s ability to perform.

 The primary purpose of the tire is to transfer the driver’s actions such as accelerating, steering, and braking to the road surface.
 The part of the tire that rolls on the road is known as the contact patch and is about the size of a postcard.
 The friction between the road surface and the contact patch is all that ensures the vehicle follows the driver’s commands.